owncloud-archive/documentation/admin_manual/configuration/server/antivirus_configuration.rst

 .. figure:: ../../images/antivirus-logging.png

-Now, navigate to ``Settings -> Admin -> Additional``, where you’ll find the "**Antivirus Configuration**" panel.
+Now, navigate to ``Settings -> Admin -> Additional``, where you'll find the "**Antivirus Configuration**" panel.
-There, as below, you’ll see the configuration options which ownCloud will pass to ClamAV.
+There, as below, you'll see the configuration options which ownCloud will pass to ClamAV.

 .. figure:: ../../images/antivirus-config.png